Vascular Surgery Fellowship Program

 - ECFMG certification

-Please note: candidates for this integrated program must have completed an ACGME approved 5 year general residency program.
-The complete eligibility requirement may be read at the following link: Eligibility Requirements
+Please note: candidates for this integrated program must have completed an ACGME approved 5-year general residency program.

-Visit the office of Graduate Medical Education information about training at University of Minnesota.
+Visit the office of Graduate Medical Education for more information about training at University of Minnesota.